quetz-al/quetzal/docs/source/gcp_deployment.rst

     sB-YgPO8ZVCmZyV5XKH0rg

 4. Install quetzal using helm.
 Give it a name (like *foo*) and use the passwords generated in the previous step.
+Verify that all the configuration values in ``helm/quetzal/values.yaml``.
+Also verify the ``helm/quetzal/templates/ingress.yaml`` file.

    .. code-block:: console